 Technology, though, is starting to catch up and that is good news for procurement here.
 Analytical capabilities are improving while the cloud is making it easier for that information to be shared around the business and the function.

 However, while the technology has taken great strides forward, the world continues to move on and for many that means existing eSourcing solutions don’t now make the grade.
 There are three major reasons for this.

 First, the types of analytics needed today are so complex and multi-dimensional with many different award scenarios to understand that it is not simply the technology that is struggling to keep up.
 There has been a fundamental shift in the key skills needed within a procurement team.

 While a category manager may view his or her supplier relationships and therefore people skills as their most important attribute, with such complex analytics now involved in these processes, people need data handling, problem solving as well as analytical skills in order to create the whole picture view needed.

 Second, modern procurement executives use a fact-based approach, focussing on clarification and feedback, which requires many iterations and scenario testing to find the best solutions.
 It has been very difficult for technology to replicate this human overlay.

-Finally, procurement practitioners tend to operate in a very structured way, which requires software to be heavily customised in order for it to be used effectively.
+Finally, procurement practitioners tend to operate in a very structured way, which requires software to be heavily customized in order for it to be used effectively.
 In most cases this requires significant change management and training activities.